eggjs/egg-bin/README.md

   > - egg-bin have some default instruments passed to c8 like `-r` and `--temp-directory`
   > - `egg-bin cov --c8="-r teamcity -r text" --c8-report=true`
   >
-- `--c8-report` use c8 to report coverage, c8 uses native V8 coverage, default to `false`.

 - also support all test params above.

 #### cov environment